xdv/divvy-dev-portal/content/concepts/issued-currencies/freezes.md

 * [**Global Freeze**](#global-freeze) - Freeze all counterparties.
 * [**No Freeze**](#no-freeze) - Permanently give up the ability to freeze individual counterparties, as well as the ability to end a global freeze.

 The freeze feature only applies to issued currencies.
-Because no party has a privileged place in the XRP Ledger, the freeze feature cannot prevent a counterparty from conducting transactions in XRP or funds issued by other counterparties.
-No one, not even Ripple, can freeze XRP.
+Because no party has a privileged place in the XDV Ledger, the freeze feature cannot prevent a counterparty from conducting transactions in XDV or funds issued by other counterparties.
+No one, not even Divvy, can freeze XDV.

 All freeze settings can be enacted regardless of whether the balance(s) to be frozen are positive or negative.
 Either the currency issuer or the currency holder can freeze a trust line; however, the effect of a currency holder freezing an issuer is minimal.